WordPress/gutenberg/components/popover/README.md

 The component accepts the following props.
 Props not included in this set will be applied to the element wrapping Popover content.

+### focusFirstElement

+Focus the *first tabblable element* inside the `Popover` if `focusOnMount` is enabled.
+This is the default behaviour; set this flag to `false` to focus the container, requiring the user to manually tab to the first element inside the `Popover`.

+Has no effect if `focusOnMount` is set to `false`.

+- Type: `Boolean`
+- Required: No
+- Default: `true`

 ### focusOnMount

 By default, the popover will receive focus when it mounts.
 To suppress this behavior, assign `focusOnMount` to `false`.
 This should only be assigned when an appropriately accessible substitute behavior exists.